John Romita Sr.: Joining Marvel Comics

-Marvel editor Stan Lee, however, had heard of Romita's leaving DC, and asked to see him.
-At "a three-hour lunch", Romita recalled, Lee promised to match the agency salary if Romita would come work for Marvel, and to give him flexibility to work at home or at the office on any given day at Romita's discretion.
+Marvel editor Stan Lee, however, had heard of Romita leaving DC, and asked to see him.
+At a three-hour meeting over lunch, Romita recalled that Lee promised to match the agency salary if Romita would come work for Marvel.
+Lee also assured him the freedom to choose his work location, allowing him to work either from home or the office on any given day, based on Romita's own preference.
+Romita had also received an offer to work in advertising, but chose Marvel instead because Lee had promised consistent assignments.
 Though Romita felt he no longer wanted to pencil, in favor of being solely an inker, Lee soon enticed him otherwise:

-Romita began a brief stint on Daredevil beginning with issue #12 (Jan.
-1966), initially penciling over Jack Kirby's dynamic layouts as a means of learning Marvel's storytelling house style.
+Romita began a brief stint on Daredevil beginning with issue #12 (January 1966), initially penciling over Jack Kirby's dynamic layouts as a means of learning Marvel's storytelling house style.
 Sales perked; while the title had a smaller print run than Marvel flagships The Amazing Spider-Man and Fantastic Four, it briefly had the company's highest percentage of sales compared to print-run.
 It also proved to be a stepping-stone for Romita's signature, years-long penciling run on The Amazing Spider-Man.
-"What Stan Lee wanted was for me to do a two-part Daredevil story [issues #16–17, May–June 1966] with Spider-Man as a guest star, to see how I handled the character".
+During this time, a DC editor offered Romita to work on their Metamorpho character, but he declined.
+Lee wrote a two-part Daredevil story for issues #16–17 (May–June 1966) with Spider-Man guest starring, to see the character depicted by Romita.